 - 2. Any employee shall be advised of the right to have a representative of the Association present while being disciplined or while being discharged.
 Any employee may request an Association representative for any meeting that the employee believes may result in disciplinary action.
 Such request shall not have the effect of delaying the meeting.
 (2014) - 3.
 A teacher may be placed on administrative leave with pay.
 In most cases such leave shall be used for the purpose of conducting investigations.
 Such investigations will be conducted in a timely manner as dictated by the circumstances.
-The District shall privately inform any teacher of the decision to place him/her on administrative leave and provide the teacher with written notification specifying the basis for the leave.
+The District shall privately inform any teacher of the decision to place him/her on administrative leave, provide the teacher with written notification specifying the basis for the leave, and advise the teacher of his/her right to contact the association.
 Upon a teacher's request, administration will provide updates on the status of investigations.
-(2014) - 4.
+(2017) - 4.
 When a person makes a written or verbal complaint against a teacher, the principal/supervisor shall promptly notify the teacher of the complaint, the identity of the complainant and the teacher shall be given the opportunity to respond.
 The principal/supervisor shall investigate the complaint and attempt to resolve the complaint.
 (2014) - 5.
 All teachers, administrators and other District personnel are authorized to use reasonable and appropriate acts of physical force as described in District policy JK.1, Section VI or as justified within the parameters of state/federal statutes.
 (2014)

-Article 38 Teacher Protection
+Article 39 Teacher Protection